 Presenters Alan Pullman of Studio One Eleven and moderator Rick D’Amato seemed overwhelming praising of–and far more importantly, less critical of–Gibb’s architectural monument, offering comparisons to and influences ranging from Le Courbusier and Louis Kahn.
 While I understand and appreciate the historical connectives that tie the timeline of architecture’s history together, to show the Unité d’Habitation–Le Courbusier being whimsical before every sense of whimsy was ripped from it for Brutalist architecture to engage itself–and the Salk Institute–Kahn’s beautifully symmetrical buildings that are clean modernism at its finest–in pairing with Gibbs’s Civic Center seemed cheap; not on an historical-etymological level, but on a level which was supposed to be addressing the key question.

 After all, we’re talking about the possibilities of a space–keyword–which is supposed to engage citizens–and engagement cannot be enacted through cold, monotonous spaces.
-Brutalist architecture, particularly Gibbs’s Civic Center, does anything but engage: it is deeply uninviting, with a singular monument dedicated to power standing tall, while the low level gardens–some odd attempt to present a contrast–sit on the rooftops of the encased spaces below.
+Brutalist (or, if you’re kind, what some would call Late Modern) architecture, particularly Gibbs’s Civic Center, does anything but engage: it is deeply uninviting, with a singular monument dedicated to power standing tall, while the low level gardens–some odd attempt to present a contrast–sit on the rooftops of the encased spaces below.

 While I am not sure if it was Gibbs’s presence and therefore a lack of confidence amongst some to question a great architect’s choice or whether it was Lowenthal’s projections that renovating the Center would be in the $78 million range while replacing it would be in the $150 million, it remained entirely clear that no one was willing to discuss the possibility of something entirely new.
 It seemed, within the realms of this interaction, Gibbs’s monument was here to stay.